...

 From JR Hachinohe Station (八戸駅)

-The JR bus bound for Oirase Gorge has its bus stop at the station’s west exit’s bus stop no. 1.
+The JR bus bound for Oirase Gorge is the bus stop no. 11 at Hachinohe Station’s east exit.

 Please refer to the map on the right-hand side when you get there (‘ω’)ノ.

-Please refer to the official website HERE and translate it to English using Google Chrome’s translation function at the right of the address bar.
+Please refer to the official website HERE for the JR Bus Fare to Mt.
+Hakkoda.
+You can translate it to English using Google Chrome’s translation function, located to the right of the address bar.
 The bus fare is listed on the third tab.

 Tips: